 dizziness or light-headedness

-becoming out of breath and dizzy when exercising, and looking pale (anaemia)
+becoming out of breath and dizzy when exercising, looking pale (anaemia)

-excessive thirst with weight loss and passing large amounts of urine, and/or sweet smelling breath
+excessive thirst with weight loss, passing large amounts of urine, sweet smelling

 Other side effects not listed above may occur in some patients.